dharvess-DA/POWER-BI-Challenges/README.md

 # Fact Table

 Sales is your Fact Table.
 It sits at the center of the model and records the actual business events (car sales).Foreign Keys contains Car_ID, Customer_ID, and a connection to the Calendar Table (likely via Sale_Date).
-These keys allow it to connect to the surrounding tables.Measures/Metrics: It holds the numerical values you want to aggregate, indicated by the sigma ($\sum$) icon, such as Quantity and Sale_Price.Attributes: It also tracks transactional details like Payment_Method, Sale_ID, and the Salesperson who made the sale.
+These keys allow it to connect to the surrounding tables.Measures/Metrics: It holds the numerical values you want to aggregate, indicated by the sum , such as Quantity and Sale_Price.Attributes: It also tracks transactional details like Payment_Method, Sale_ID, and the Salesperson who made the sale.